PlanetScale: The performant MySQL database platform

 Update database schema with PlanetScale Shell

-The branch is created, we need to write and execute the SQL code to create the table, and to do that, PlanetScale CLI makes it possible by opening a secure MySQL shell instance to our database's branch.
+When the branch is created, we need to write and execute the SQL code to create the table, and to do that, PlanetScale CLI makes it possible by opening a secure MySQL shell instance to our database's branch.
 Run the command below:

 pscale shell auth-db create-users-table